John McNeile Hunter

-Dr. John McNeile Hunter (23 January 1901-July 1979) was an American physicist and chemist, and the third African American person to receive a PhD in physics in the United States.
-He spent the entirety of his career as a professor of physics at the Virginia State College (now Virginia State University), a historically Black college in Petersburg, Virginia, where he also established and served as the first chair of the college's physics department.
+John McNeile Hunter (January 23, 1901 – July 1979) was an American physicist and chemist, and the third African American person to receive a PhD in physics in the United States.
+He spent the entirety of his career as a professor of physics at the Virginia State University, where he also established and served as the first chair of the college's physics department.
 Virginia State College's physics program was one of the first at a historically Black college in the country.
 Hunter's research was focused on thermionics.

 Early life and education

-John M. Hunter was born on 23 January 1901 in Woodville, Texas.
-He was the oldest son of John Alexander Hunter and Dr. Mary Evelyn Victoria Hunter.
-Dr. M.E.V.
-Hunter had been the first Black woman to receive a master's degree from Iowa State University.
-She later went on establish and head the home economics department and serve as a professor at Virginia State College from 1931 until her retirement in 1955.
-John Alexander Hunter was a former school principal, and Dr. M.E.V.
-Hunter had been one of his students.
+Hunter was born on January 23, 1901, in Woodville, Texas, to principal John Alexander Hunter and educator Mary Evelyn Edwards Hunter.

-John M. Hunter grew up in La Porte, Texas, and in Jennings Island, Texas, where his father began developing a ranch.
+John M. Hunter grew up in La Porte, Texas, and in Jennings Island, Texas, where his father began developing a ranch under a 99-year lease.
 Hunter and his brother were taught at home by their father until the sixth grade, when Hunter had to cross 2.5 miles of open water to reach the classroom in La Porte.
 He completed his secondary education at the Prairie View State Normal and Industrial College (now Prairie View A&M University), where he received a high school diploma and a teaching certificate.

-Hunter received his bachelor's of science degree in electrical engineering in 1924 from the Massachusetts Institute of Technology in Cambridge, Massachusetts.
+Hunter began his undergraduate studies at the University of Kansas, where he attended for two years before transferring to the Massachusetts Institute of Technology in Cambridge, Massachusetts.
+There, he received his Bachelor of Science degree in electrical engineering in 1924.
 He completed his graduate studies at Cornell University in Ithaca, New York, receiving a master's in physics in 1927, and a PhD in physics in 1937.
 Upon receiving his PhD, he became the third African American person to earn a PhD in physics in the United States, following Edward Alexander Bouchet in 1876 (Yale University) and Elmer Samuel Imes in 1918 (University of Michigan).

 His doctoral thesis at Cornell was titled "The Anomalous Schottky Effect for Oxygenated Tungsten."